 Analyzing Activity From Blacklisted IP addresses and TOR Exit Nodes¶

-From time to time, national CERTs publish lists of domains, ip-addresses associated with unlawful activity.
-Suppose you wanted to verify what sort of traffic is generated in your website by such ip-addresses.
+From time to time, national CERTs publish domain lists, ip-addresses associated with unlawful activity.
+Suppose you wanted to verify, what sort of traffic is generated by such ip-addresses on your website.